jojozhuang/jojozhuang.github.io/_tutorial/react/continuously-deploy-full-stack-react-app-to-heroku-and-netlify-with-travis-ci.md

 In the 'Environment Variables' section, paste your Heroku API Key in the field ‘Value’ and name it 'HEROKU_API_KEY', click 'Add' button.
 ![image](/public/tutorials/375/travis_environment_variable.png)
 ### 2.5 Push
-Make any change to your Spring Boot app and submit it to Github.
+Make any change to this app and submit it to Github.
 Once Travis notice the new submission, it starts to build the app according to the instructions configured in '.travis.yml' file.
 ![image](/public/tutorials/375/travis_build.png)
 If the build is finished successfully, your site is deployed to Heroku.
 ![image](/public/tutorials/375/travis_deploy.png)